792x/cppSBD/README.md

 # cppSBD
 cppSBD is a simple C++/cpp program used for sentence boundary detection (SBD)

 It is able to take a text file and transform it into a vector of sentences with fairly good accuracy.
 Can be used to parse sentences from paragraphs or as setup for classification purposes.
-It uses an english word and abbreviation dictionary as well as a predetermined ruleset to determine sentence boundaries.
+It uses an English word and abbreviation dictionary as well as a predetermined ruleset to determine sentence boundaries.
+Only the English language is supported at this moment.

 What it does: